 © Joachim Gern

-The myth of Franz Kafka, whose fame as a writer was apparently bought with a largely unhappy life, is larger than life.
-But now author Michael Kumpfmüller a bright, almost cheerful light on the famous poet and lovingly and discreetly depicts a person who finds great love in his last year and takes his life into his own hands before it is too late.
-In the summer of 1923, Franz Kafka, who suffered from tuberculosis and was only known as a poet to the initiated, met the 25-year-old cook Dora Diamant in a Baltic Sea resort.
-And within a few weeks he does what he never thought possible: he decides to live with a woman and shares a table and bed with Dora.
-In Berlin he dares to live with her in the middle of the hyperinflation of the Weimar Republic.
-Despite the daily rising prices, the changing sublet accommodations, the suspicious parents: apart from a few days, Franz Kafka and Dora Diamant would not part again until his death in June 1924.
+of Franz Kafka is larger than life his posthumous fame as a writer seemingly bought at the price of a largely unhappy life.
+But now, author Michael Kumpfmüller a bright, almost cheerful light on the famous writer, lovingly and discreetly portraying a man who, in his final year, finds true love and takes control of his life before it is too late.
+In the summer of 1923, the tubercular Franz Kafka, known as a writer only to a select few, meets the 25-year-old cook Dora Diamant at a Baltic Sea resort.
+And within a few weeks, he does what he never thought possible: he decides to live with a woman, sharing his table and bed with Dora.
+In Berlin, amidst the hyperinflation of the Weimar Republic, he embarks on a life with her.
+Despite the ever-increasing prices, the constantly changing sublet accommodations, and the suspicious parents: Franz Kafka and Dora Diamant would, with the exception of a few days, never separate again until his death in June 1924.

-Author Michael Kumpfmüller turns this true story into a sensitive, careful and knowledgeable romance novel.
-He knows Kafka's diaries, his letters and his last texts very well and delicately weaves them into the story.
-But he devotes just as much attention to Dora's view, the young woman's view of her enigmatic, dying husband.
-And so Kumpfmüller creates a deeply moving parable about life and love, writing and death.
+From this true story, author Michael Kumpfmüller crafts a subtle, sensitive, and insightful love story.
+He is intimately familiar with Kafka's diaries, letters, and final writings, and weaves them delicately into the narrative.
+But he devotes equal attention to Dora's perspective, the gaze of the young woman in love upon her enigmatic, dying husband.
+And so Kumpfmüller succeeds in creating a profoundly moving parable about life and love, writing and death.

-Michael Kumpfmüller, born in Munich in 1961, lives as a freelance author in Berlin.
-His novel “The Glory of Life” was made into a film by Georg Maas and Judith Kaufmann (D/A 2024 / 99min.)
+Michael Kumpfmüller, born in Munich in 1961, lives as a freelance writer in Berlin.
+His novel "The Glory of Life" was adapted into a film by Georg Maas and Judith Kaufmann (Germany/Austria 2024 / 99 min.).

 Please register here!